-If you're looking for one of the best USB flash drives, you're looking for a small device that's pocketable and simple, which can carry critical files around with zero risk of them being corrupted or lost.
-Basically, USB storage is the ultimate in digital convenience, whether that's an affordable flash stick (or thumb drive), a fast and powerful solid-state drive (SSD) or a hard disk, usually no bigger than a matchbox and without the need for a power supply.
-Even with increased use of cloud storage, a good USB flash drive can still prove essential, acting as the floppy disk of the modern age, and there are options for all users and all budgets.
+The best USB flash drives are small and pocketable, allowing you to easily carry critical files around with no risk of them being corrupted or lost.
+USB storage is the ultimate in digital convenience, whether it's an affordable flash stick (or thumb drive), a fast and powerful solid-state drive (SSD) or a hard disk, usually no bigger than a matchbox and without the need for a power supply.
+Even with increased use of cloud storage, a good USB flash drive can still prove essential, acting as the floppy disk of the modern age.

-What’s more, performance of USB storage devices can vary wildly.
-This really depends on the device you use.
-Older USB 2.0 flash sticks would chug along at under 20MB/sec which would mean a large backup of 4K videos could take hours.
-USB 3 sticks are much faster than others though and you can expect speeds as high as 450 MB/sec.
+The performance of USB storage devices can vary wildly.
+Older USB 2.0 flash sticks would chug along at under 20MB/sec which could make backing up a lot of 4K video take hours.
+USB 3 sticks are much faster and you can expect speeds as high as 450 MB/sec.
 If you're looking to store a lot of files, you should also see our guide to the best cloud storage.
 Below, we pick out the best USB flash drives available now, with a range of capacities, speeds and price points for every budget.

 The Patriot Supersonic Rage 2 is the best USB flash drive right now.
 The connector retracts with a push, without needing a separate cap you might lose down the back of the sofa, and it comes in massive capacities ranging from 128GB to a fairly pricey 512GB